muratk3n/thirdwave/en/tweets/2020/week25a.md

 # Tweets - Week 25a

 When that Nokia pivot to MS happened, lots of Unix, open source ppl I knew were upset...
-Nokia should've gone forward with that MeeGo build their own thing, in Europe.
+Nokia should've gone forward with that MeeGo, do their own thing, in Europe.

 ---